Werner Gößling: Life

 Already on 1 February 1932 and thus before the seizure of power in 1933, Gößling joined the NSDAP (membership number 894.495).
 At the instigation of the party he was appointed Music Director of the City of Bielefeld on 1 July 1933.
 So after Gößling had taken up the position of the terminated Max Cahnbley, Heinrich Kaminski took up his position in September 1933 as a result of a dispute with Gößling as director of the symphony concerts and resigned in June 1934 as director of the Musikverein.
 Plays by Jewish and socialist artists were banned from the repertoire.
 Instead, the Theater Bielefeld now favoured works by Richard Wagner.
 In Detmold, he conducted the orchestra at the Richard-Wagner-Festwochen, where partly Heinz Tietjen took over the direction.
 Besides Wagner, he conducted Mozart, Beethoven, Brahms and Bruckner in those years.
 In addition, he was active as a conductor for the Deutschlandsender and the Hamburg radio station.
 In the 1930s, Gößling competed in Bielefeld with Hans Hoffmann, who, as choirmaster of the "Bielefelder Musikverein", conducted half of the symphony concerts of the Bielefelder Philharmoniker.
 Disputes about official authority and orchestra rehearsals are documented from 1938.
 On 3 June 1940, Gößling joined the Wehrmacht (Kriegsmarine), whereupon Hoffmann took over his office, at first provisionally and from April 1943 completely.

-After his captivity as a prisoner of war, from 1945 to 1948 he was musical director at the Schleswig-Holsteinisches Landestheater und Sinfonieorchester.
+After his captivity as a prisoner of war, from 1945 to 1948 he was the musical director at the Schleswig-Holsteinisches Landestheater und Sinfonieorchester.
 In the course of a rehearsal conducting, he was appointed in 1950 as successor to Walter Schartner Chief conductor of the Landes-Volksorchester Sachsen-Anhalt, which he led until 1956 as Landes-Sinfonieorchester (1952) and Philharmonisches Staatsorchester Halle (1954).
 At the end of 1953, the "Robert-Franz-Singakademie" was incorporated.
 Accordingly, Gößling also appeared with oratorio performances, so he conducted the final concert of the Handel Festival, Halle in 1952.
 The interpretations of the Handel oratorios Samson (1953) and Joshua (1954), however, lagged behind the opera performances of Horst-Tanu Margraf despite a solid cast.
 In 1953/54, Gößling performed Beethoven's Symphony No. 9.
 Because of his achievements, he was appointed General Music Director by the State Commission for Art Affairs in 1951.
 He also became head of the Kapellmeister training at the Staatliche Hochschule für Theater und Musik Halle, where he was appointed professor in 1952.
 Among the graduates of his conducting class were Johannes Schröder, Günther Lossau and Joachim Widlak.
 Relatively early, Gößling was active in the Halle-Magdeburg district association of the Verband der Komponisten und Musikwissenschaftler der DDR.
 However, only a few contemporary works by GDR composers were included in the critically reviewed programme planning of his orchestra..